Search for suspect wanted in connection to 10-year-old’s homicide continues in Franklin

 Drayton goes by the rap name “23 Brazy,” and is also known to identify as a man under the name Berlin Montrell.
 She’s 5’11 with multiple tattoos including “Only Loyalty” above the left eyebrow and “23 Brazy” in red letter on her forehead.

-The series of incidents came as a shock to Franklin community members like Kay Cass, who just moved onto the street two months ago.
+The deadly shooting came as a shock to Franklin community members like Kay Cass, who just moved onto the street two months ago.

 “I think it’s mighty cruel that no one has found them,” Cass said.
 “And I love the Franklin Police they’ve come here numerous times into the Quality Inn, and I love them.
 I just wish somebody could find her.”